YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a patient cannot or should not use finasteride, the design usually becomes more conservative.
 A low aggressive hairline can look attractive now, but it can become isolated if native hair continues to thin behind it.

-When a patient is on testosterone replacement therapy or has known hormone sensitivity, the medication discussion should involve the doctor managing that treatment.
-A hair transplant surgeon should not casually override that medical context.
+When a patient is on testosterone replacement therapy or has known hormone sensitivity, the medication discussion needs to involve the doctor managing that treatment.
+A hair transplant surgeon must not casually override that medical context.

 TRT can change the hair loss conversation because androgen activity, estrogen balance, and individual sensitivity may all influence the patient’s risk profile.
 Planning a hair transplant while on TRT needs extra attention to native hair stability and donor use.